 - For topical global news in French, have a look at the French Press link opposite - afp.

 - For several live French tv channels, try France TV Pro, Les JT de 13 heures on TV1 or France 24.
-Please note this website appears to only be available for Apple software.
+If you have a smart tv, you can access France 24 on channel 271.

 - Check out Salianne' s blog of interesting articles from link opposite.

-- Locally to build on listening skills, look out for French films with sub-titles when these are shown in the local cinemas e.g. The Belmont (see link opposite)
+- Some ideas to build up listening skills, look out for French films with sub-titles when these are shown on TV & in local cinemas e.g. The Belmont (see link opposite) or try switching the language setting to french when playing DVD's.
+Search You tube for french films and other content.
+Listen to french music on Amazon Prime or other music apps.

 Also the Aberdeen branch of the Franco-Scottish Society (see link) hold monthly interesting talks delivered in French.
 See the details of their 2019 -20 programme on their website.